The David R. Cheriton School of Computer Science in the Faculty of Mathematics at the University of Waterloo is constituted to:

 - Women in Computer Science: helps build an environment in the School that supports women in their work and studies, helps ensure that young women entering university see computer science as an option, and connects to outside organizations and events for women in computer science.
 This committee is chaired by the Director of Women in Computer Science.
 In addition to appointed faculty members and staff, the committee includes both graduate and undergraduate student representatives.

-All School committees include either the School Director or Vice Director ex officio; the School Director shall serve on the SACA hiring professorial faculty and as the chair of the Tenure and Promotion committee.
+All School committees include either the School Director or Associate Director ex officio; the School Director shall serve on SACA hiring professorial faculty and as the chair of the Tenure and Promotion committee.

 The School Director may establish an ad hoc committee at any time by specifying its mandate, its membership, whether it will report to the Director or to Council, whether its meetings are open and advertised or closed, and its termination date or conditions.
 When forming such a committee, the Director must appoint a chair.
 The Director or the chair of the committee shall report its formation at the next meeting of Council, and the chair shall report on the committee's progress at least once during each term of its existence to Council.